C

 - floorf and ceilf are more consistent and map the same amount of values to a single int across the whole range of float/double

-- roundf is also fine in that regard, one just has to deal with the fact, that the switch from one int to the next happens in the middle of it
+- roundf has the problem that both +0.5 and -0.5 get rounded away from zero and one has to deal with the fact, that the switch from one int to the next happens in the middle between two values

 #include <stdout.h>